thingplus/thingplus.github.io/_posts/en/posts/2015-6-9-en_help-preparation.md

   * Thing+ provide user own IoT service by cloud.
   * User own IoT service by sign in Thing+.
   * Install IoT service by synchronization between Thing+ and qualified hardware.
-  * •	Cloud Eco environment such as smart home, smart farm, smart energy and so on.
+  * Cloud Eco environment such as smart home, smart farm, smart energy and so on.

 #### How useful tool named Thing+?
 * User can experience IoT eco environment by simple installation with cost competitiveness.
-* •	Check detail case to use various applications.
-[Click](http://www.daliworks.net/?page_id=94)
+* Check detail case to use various applications.
+[Click](http://www.daliworks.net/?page_id=94&lang=en)

 #### Start Thing+ by simple progress.
   *	Sign in Thing+ portal.
   *	Connect Thing+ by purchasing accessible hardware.
-  *	Monitor and analyze data generated from sensor.
+  *	Monitor and analyze data generated from sensors.
-  *	Control sensor by rule design for customer needs.
+  *	Control sensors by rule design for customer needs.
-  *	Access Thing+ without physical limitation.
+  *	Access to Thing+ without physical limitation.

 <br>